 Mass Deacidification: Considerations for Archives

-By Norvell Jones, Chief, Document Conservation Laboratory, National Archives and Records Administration
+By Norvell Jones, Former Chief, Conservation Laboratory, National Archives and Records Administration

 The National Archives and Records Administration is not now involved in a mass deacidification program.
 At first glance, it may seem strange for us to convene a conference on deacidification when our institutional involvement in mass deacidification is observational rather than active.
 On the other hand, it is entirely consistent with our stated long-term policy to continue to monitor the developments in the field of mass deacidification.

 Over the last few years there have been a number of exciting new developments in the field.
 We are now at a point where it makes sense to review our position.
 This conference is one step in that process.
 Judging by the level of response to this conference, many other institutions and professionals are feeling the need to review the current state of the field as well.